One-Eyed Cat: Heathenry / Slavic Paganism

 You can also find more poems at: A Winter Solstice Prayer to Ingvi-Freyr, the Yule King and The Lord is NOT my Shepherd.

-Harp tune and lyrics written by me.
+Harp tune, lyrics and icon of Frey by me.

 For more information on Freyr, I recommend reading the work of Hilda Ellis Davidson.